 Spoiler alert: Earl becomes an accounting genius and a ZipBooks super fan.

 Earl decides that the next step is to meet with an accountant to figure out what his next steps should be.
-Lucky for Earl, he’s got a buddy who’s a CPA, Matt the CPA.
-Earl calls up Matt the CPA:
+Lucky for Earl, he’s got a buddy who’s a CPA.
+Earl calls up Meg the CPA:

-Earl: Hey Matt!
-Just give me you know, the overall view based on my business plan.
+Earl: Hey Meg!
+Just give me, you know, the overall view based on my business plan.
 I’m going to be a consultant.
-Between income and expense, You know, let’s say I have 1,000 transactions each year.’
+Between income and expense, I have about 1,000 transactions each year.

-Matt the CPA advises Earl to have his LLC taxed as a S corporation because he thinks he’s going to make enough to benefit from the savings in reduced self-employment taxes.
-He doesn’t have any other employees, and it’s his side hustle so doesn’t need to worry about payroll right now.
-He anticipates that he might have a couple contractors so he’ll plan on issuing a couple 1099s at the end of the year but no w2s, for now.
+Meg the CPA advises Earl to have his LLC taxed as a S corporation because she thinks he’s going to make enough to benefit from the savings in reduced self-employment taxes.
+He doesn’t have any other employees so doesn’t need to worry about payroll right now.
+He anticipates that he might have a couple contractors so he’ll plan on issuing a couple 1099s at the end of the year but no W-2s, for now.

-Matt advises Earl to keep things simple but to get into the practice of double entry bookkeeping now with the idea that Grasscreek Enterprises might grow into something more complicated in the future.
-Matt knows that if Earl gets into the practice of doing double entry accounting when things are less complicated, Earl’s accounting software will be able to keep up as his accounting needs get more complicated.
+Meg advises Earl to keep things simple, but to get into the practice of double entry bookkeeping now (since Grasscreek Enterprises might grow into something more complicated in the future).
+Meg knows that if Earl builds good accounting habits when things are less complicated, Earl’s accounting software will be able to keep up as his accounting needs get more complicated.

-Matt the CPA: Earl, you’ll want an accounting software program that’s going to store everything electronically and retrieve them whenever you need to reconcile your bank statements, store receipts, etc.
+Meg the CPA: Earl, you’ll want an accounting software program that’s going to store everything electronically (receipts, tax forms, etc) and retrieve them whenever you need to reconcile your bank statements.

 Earl: Anytime I invoice someone I’m going to need to have a record of that and I have lots of expenses to record, too.